AlphaNerdFx/SQL-Data-Warehouse-Project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-🛡️ License:
+🛡️ License

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

-🌟 About Me:
+🌟 About Me

 Hi there!
 I'm Youssef Larbi.
 I’m a data enthusiast and passionate Data Science student, driven to attain as much knowledge about the field and integrate Data/IT into every aspect of my day-to-day life!